 3 Euro will provide the X Ray film and chemicals needed for one mammogram

-11 Euro will provide free bus transport for a Muslim minority woman or for an Immigrant woman to the Center for cancer testing.
+11 Euro will provide free bus transport for a minority woman or for an Immigrant woman to the Center for cancer testing.

 35 Euro will provide a complete breast and cervical cancer screening for one woman.
 This includes a pap smear, a pelvic examination, a clinical breast exam and mammogram.